-In this section, we document relevant descriptive facts of the Chilean consumer credit market in order to motivate our analysis in the rest of the paper.
-We focus on the relationship between relevant outcomes and behavior and two important borrower attributes, namely borrower risk score and previous relationships with banks.
+In this section, we present descriptive facts of the Chilean consumer credit market.
+We focus on the relationship between relevant outcomes and behaviors and two important borrower attributes, namely borrower risk score and previous relationships with banks.
 We focus on the period before the policy change for this descriptive analysis.
+We exploit these facts to interpret our findings for the effects of interest rate regulation in Section 3, and to motivate the model we develop in Section 4.

-First, we focus on the main correlates of loan application behavior.
-Column (1) in Table 2 displays results from a regression of an indicator for application on borrowers risk score and a set of fixed effects for the pool of potential applicants.
-Estimates from such regression show that the likelihood of application increases with borrower risk score, suggesting that observably riskier borrowers are more likely to select into the market.
+First, we focus on the correlates of loan application behavior.
+Column (1) in Table 2 displays results from a regression of an indicator for application on individual risk score and county-month fixed effects.
+The results show that the likelihood of application increases with borrower risk score, suggesting that observably riskier borrowers are more likely to select into the market.
 Additionally, they also show that potential applicants with previous experience in the market are also more likely to apply for loans.